samuelxyz/trialyzer/README.md

 - Draw layout heatmaps using a large variety of different statistics
 - Custom layouts, fingermaps, and even physical board definitions can be added in files
 - Layout optimization by simulated annealing and steepest ascent, with key pinning and usage constraints
-- Load arbitrary corpora with rules for shift and space
+- Load arbitrary text corpora with rules for shift and space keys

 Planned:
-- Further generation/optimization tools including swap suggestions, interactive layout editor, etc
+- Further generation/optimization tools
 - More fingermaps, boards, layouts
-- Alt fingering and sliding, dynamic keys
+- Alt fingering and sliding, dynamic keys, layers

 ## What makes trialyzer special?